Alessandroblas/AZ900/README.md

 ## Azure architectural concepts

-In this section we want to explain the following_
+In this section we want to explain the following concepts:

 - Azure subscriptions and management groups
 - Azure resources, resource groups, and Azure Resource Manager.